‘Is my Great Dane puppy knuckling?’

 Better yet, the AAFCO statement should indicate that the food was substantiated in food trials.

-Ingredients: Science-backed formulation with meat, meat meals, and/or meat by-product meals in the first ingredients.
-Be wary of any food that uses an excessive amount of legumes or pea protein in lieu of real meat protein (which may also be linked to heart problems).
+Ingredients: Science-backed formulation with meat, meat, and/or meat by-product meals in the first ingredients.
+Be wary of any food that uses an excessive amount of legumes or pea protein instead of real meat protein (which may also be linked to heart problems).

 Added probiotics and ingredients such as DHA and fish oil that promote healthy brain development and a shiny coat are recommended.

 NOTE: It used to be said that ‘adult food’ was the only choice for Dane puppies.
 Formulations and science have been updated.
-Puppy food may be helpful in ensuring that your puppy is receiving enough of the right protein and fat for brain development and growing muscles.
+Puppy food may help ensure that your puppy is receiving enough of the right protein and fat for brain development and growing muscles.

 Formulations, research, science and kibble diets have changed for the better in the last 10 years.